nyergler/nyergler.github.io/content/posts/2004-08-31-camino-081-out-and-boy-is-it-fast.md

 Finally, Camino puts a close button for every tab on the tab label, exactly where it should be.

 Of course, you can’t have it all.
-[MozCC][3]  doesn’t work with Camino, since Camino replaces the <span class="caps">XUL</span> front end with a native, Cocoa front end.
+[MozCC][3]  doesn’t work with Camino, since Camino replaces the XUL front end with a native, Cocoa front end.
 So even though it’s a great performer, there doesn’t seem to be any analogous extension mechanism.
 Even so, it’s enough of a difference to make me change my behavior.
 Until Firefox catches up, that is.